BloomTechBackend/bd-team-project-frying-pan/project_documents/design_document.md

 The internet provides tons of resources to learn Japanese.
 Due to the limitations of computer inputs, many online character practice resources are limited to online flash cards, multiple choice Q&A, and typing the Romaji (the romanization of Japanese characters).
 What about romaji-to-character tests?
 Most of these tests are still limited to the options above or using the qwerty keyboard to spell out the japanese characters.
-Customers want to create their own writing tests.
+Customers want to create their own character-to-writing tests.

 Character Cooker: is a Japanese romaji-to-character writing test generator.
 Customers can access the website to create, edit and save their own test templates based on their individual study plan.
-It is designed to interact with the Amazon Web Service, customers can save their work to their account, and generate romaji-to-character tests.
+It is designed to interact with the Amazon Web Service where customers can save their work to their account and generate romaji-to-character tests.

 Learning symbolic characters takes a lot of memorization and writing is scientifically proven to help people learn and memorize.
 Many romaji-to-characters test are limited to full sentences